iamshadmirza/BlogsByShad/blogs/rntl/index.md

 }
 ```

-We will use `text` to generate an array of random words.
+We will use the `text` prop to pass sentences and generate an array of random words.
 Then show those as questions and allow users to select/unselect them.

 ### Step 2: Rendor UI

-We are going to randomize words from the text and render the `questions` array.
-We will also initialize the `result` and `answers array.
+We will randomize words from the `text` prop and render the `questions` array.
+We will also initialize the `result` and `answers` array.

 ```js
 import React, { useState } from 'react'